-Each doctoral student who receives a Florence Teaching Appointment is responsible for teaching a single section of ARH 2000 – Art, Architecture, and Artistic Vision during one of two six-week summer sessions (for 2020, the dates are May 11–June 18 or June 25–July 30).
-Alternatively, one doctoral student may be appointed for both sessions (May 11–July 30).
+Each doctoral student who receives a Florence Teaching Appointment is responsible for teaching a single section of ARH 2000 – Art, Architecture, and Artistic Vision during one of two six-week summer sessions.
+Alternatively, one doctoral student may be appointed for both sessions.
 Round-trip airfare and housing are provided, as well as a $2000 stipend per session.

-For summer 2020, current doctoral students in good standing should express their interest in this position to the Academic Program Specialist, Juan Barceló-González, in the form of a CV and a letter that details teaching qualifications, prior travel experience, how the opportunity will help advance their research, summer availability, and summer session preference.
+The application deadline for the summer 2022 appointment is September 15, 2021.
+Doctoral students in good standing should express their interest in this position to the Academic Program Specialist, Emily Johnson, in the form of a CV and a letter that details teaching qualifications, prior travel experience, and how the opportunity will help advance their research.

 For more details see these posts from past International Programs appointees: